cmilando/cmilando.github.io/_pages/about.md

   - /bio/
 ---

 Welcome!
-I'm Chad, a research scientist studying the health impacts of climate change at Boston University, Center for Climate and Health.
+I'm Chad, a research scientist studying the health impacts of climate change at Boston University, as part of the [Center for Climate and Health](https://sites.bu.edu/climateandhealth/).

 This is my new website!
 While I'm getting this set up, please feel free to with any questions: cmilando at bu dot edu!